einbahnstrasse/Goldford-MTEC1003/labs/14/lab-14-part2-web-design.md

 </html>
 {% endhighlight %}

+On line 8, between the quotation marks, create a class identifier, and call it: "hero-image".
+On line 9, inside the "inner" `<div>` element, create another class label by typing "hero-text" between the quotation marks.

+These two nested `<div>` elements will contain the banner image (sometimes called "hero image") that will span the top of our web page.

+Now, inside the innermost `<div>`, add the following `<h1>` and `<p>` elements:

+{% highlight html %}
+<h1>Hi, I'm Tony</h1>
+<h5>I'm an Immunologist</h5>
+{% endhighlight %}

+This text will be placed on top of our "hero image".
+We'll format all of this using the class selectors we've just labeled in our CSS file later.

 Next, make 4 identical `<div>` elements.
 Inside each, label them "Divider1", "Divider2", and so on.
 These will simply act as "containers" for different parts of your page: in this case, we'll be posting text elements inside each `<div>` and positioning them later with CSS.